-An independent quality control testing laboratory has validated NCOOS research findings on nanobubble ozone technology (NBOT), confirming it is highly effective in controlling algae, bacteria and motile zooplankton in ship ballast water.
-This independent validation is a significant milestone leading to future use of this technology to eliminate invasive species in ballast water tanks on board Great Lakes vessels.
+An independent quality control testing laboratory has validated NCCOS research findings on nanobubble ozone technology (NBOT), confirming it is highly effective in controlling algae, bacteria, and motile zooplankton in ship ballast water.
+The independent validation is a significant milestone toward future use of the technology to eliminate invasive species in ballast water tanks onboard Great Lakes vessels.

-The Great Waters Research Collaborative at the University of Wisconsin-Superior Lake Superior Research Institute (LSRI) has released a final technical report on results of a bench-scale evaluation of a commercial 2.5-horsepower pump NBOT (NBOT 2.5-HP) system, supported by NCCOS research.
-This bench-scale evaluation is the first to assess NBOT as a ship ballast water treatment method for invasive species control in the Great Lakes.
+The Great Waters Research Collaborative at the University of Wisconsin-Superior’s Lake Superior Research Institute (LSRI) released its final technical report on a bench-scale evaluation of a commercial 2.5-horsepower pump NBOT (NBOT 2.5-HP) system, supported by NCCOS research.
+The evaluation is the first to assess NBOT as a ship ballast water treatment method for invasive species control in the Great Lakes.

 The NBOT technology uses cavitation to generate ultrafine microbubbles (nanobubbles) containing ozone.
 These nanobubbles harness the unique biocidal power of ozone and place it into a safe delivery mechanism that is highly effective but also ensures human and environmental safety.
 The resulting ozone nanobubbles and bi-products (hydroxyl radicals and a number of peroxides) eliminate a wide range of polluting chemicals such as pharmaceuticals, endocrine-disruptors, nitrates, steroids, as well as herbicides, pesticides, and microbial toxins.